 Scaramucci isn't the only official excused from the Trump administration after a very brief period of service.
 However, his time as an official is the shortest on record.
 Michael Flynn also held one of the shortest terms in office.
-He served as a National Security Adviser from January 22–February 13, 2017.
+He served as a National Security Adviser from Jan.
+22 to Feb.
+13, 2017.

 Before his brief political stint, Scaramucci worked at Goldman Sachs and later founded hedge fund SkyBridge Capital.
 He also hosted a Fox Business financial show, Wall Street Week.
 Scaramucci was a co-founder of the financial services company Oscar Capital Management.

 Scaramucci was named the Ernst & Young Entrepreneur of the Year in 2011, in recognition of his work as the founder of SkyBridge Capital.
 Scaramucci said when he won the award that he was committed to “making a mark on the financial community through the firm” as well as “fostering the next generation of entrepreneurs,” according to CNBC.

 - Goodbye Gordon Gecko: How to Find Your Fortune Without Losing Your Soul (2010)